Apple cider vinegar (ACV) has been used for thousands of years for both health and medicinal purposes (1).

 In fact, some claim that Hippocrates, the father of modern medicine, used it to help with coughs and colds.

-ACV is a vinegar that's widely known for its antimicrobial & antioxidant properties, and some claim it’s also beneficial for weight loss.
+ACV is a vinegar that's widely known for its abilities relating to antioxidants, bacteria, and potential weight loss benefits.

 So, can apple cider vinegar help promote weight loss?
 This article will look into this claim.